zerodayz/zerodayz.gitlab.io/content/post/2019-03-20-time-efficiency.md

 double_for_loop: Found  7462  and  376  adds up to  7838
 ```

-Since I am curious person I started to slowly increase the `n` number of elements in the list up to `10 millions` and eventually run into issues where my laptop got stuck and I had to reboot.
+Out of curiosity I started to slowly increase the `n` number of elements in the `list` up to `10 millions` and eventually run into issues where my laptop got stuck and I had to reboot.

-This is where I started to look for better method solving this problem.
+This is where I started to look for a better method to solve this problem.

-I found efficient `algorithm` that could do a job that took previously minutes into few seconds on `list` with millions and millions of elements.
-The only requirement is that this is `sorted list`.
+I found an efficient `algorithm` that could do the job that took previously minutes in a matter of a few seconds on the `list` with millions and millions of elements.
+The only requirement is that it has to be `sorted list`.
 That's the reason I have added.

 ```bash
     sortedrandomlist = sorted(randomlist)